The results of the Consultancy BenchPress Survey 2022

 Third is winning new clients.

-These results are based on data shared by over 250 UK-based consultancies as part of the ‘Consultancy BenchPress’ survey, an annual benchmarking exercise that we run in partnership with The Wow Company.
+These results are based on data shared by over 250 UK&I-based consultancies as part of the ‘Consultancy BenchPress’ survey, an annual benchmarking exercise that we run in partnership with The Wow Company.

 Our research also reveals an unhealthy reliance on too few clients and a big gap between what consultancies are doing to improve team wellbeing and what employees actually want.

-The full results of the survey, including insights about what to include in your selection process and the rewards and incentives offered by your peers, are available to members of The Consultancy Growth Network and respondents of the Consultancy BenchPress survey.
-For a preview of some of the results, click the button below to access an abridged version of the full report.
+The full results of the survey, including insights about what to include in your selection process and the rewards and incentives offered by your peers, are available by clicking below.

 Not enough is being done to tackle the recruitment challenge